openstack/bifrost/README.rst

 to enable or disable cleaning as desired, however it is highly encouraged to utilize cleaning in any production environment.

-Manual CLI Use
+Manual CLI use
 --------------

-If you wish to utilize Ironic's CLI in no-auth mode, you must set two environment variables:
+If you wish to utilize ironic's CLI in no-auth mode, you must set two environment variables:

-- IRONIC_URL - A URL to the Ironic API, such as http://localhost:6385/
+- ``IRONIC_URL`` - A URL to the ironic API, such as http://localhost:6385/
-- OS_AUTH_TOKEN - Any value, such as an empty space, is required to cause the client library to send requests directly to the API.
+- ``OS_AUTH_TOKEN`` - Any value, such as an empty space, is required to cause the client library to send requests directly to the API.

-For your ease of use, `env-vars` can be sourced to allow the CLI to connect to a local Ironic installation operating in noauth mode.
+For your ease of use, ``env-vars`` can be sourced to allow the CLI to connect to a local ironic installation operating in noauth mode.

-Hardware Enrollment
+Hardware enrollment
 ===================

-The following requirements are installed during the Install step above:
+The following requirements are installed during the `Installation`_ step above:

 - openstack-infra/shade library
 - openstack-infra/os-client-config

 In order to enroll hardware, you will naturally need an inventory of your hardware.
-When utilizing the dynamic inventory module and accompanying roles this can be supplied in one of three ways, all of which ultimately translate to JSON data that Ansible parses.
+When utilizing the dynamic inventory module and accompanying roles the inventory can be supplied in one of three ways, all of which ultimately translate to JSON data that Ansible parses.

 The original method is to utilize a CSV file.
-This format is covered below in the `Legacy CSV File Format` section.
+This format is covered below in the `Legacy CSV File Format`_ section.
 This has a number of limitations, but does allow a user to bulk load hardware from an inventory list with minimal data transformations.